-As St. Louis home builders, we're keenly aware of the need for homes that are designed for aging in place.
+As custom home builders, we're keenly aware of the need for homes that are designed for aging in place.
 The newest developments in aging-in-place design are more than just accessible features and amenities.
 Aging-in-Place Design is all about functionality, but it also needs to look great.

 If you aren't familiar with the concept of "aging in place" it's the idea that homeowner would prefer to live in their home for as long as possible as they age.
 The home is designed or remodeled to include features that would assist someone who has limited mobility, or other needs that are more wide spread in the senior population.

 Baby Boomers - those born between 1946 and 1964 - are now retiring and experiencing an empty nest.
 What that means for many is a smaller home that has been designed for those needs specific to aging.
 We've talked about aging in place many times - Designing Your Dream Home for Retirement and St. Louis Home Builder Buzz: About Aging in Place, and will continue to because it's such an important part of building a home.

 Not all home builders in St. Louis take into consideration the special needs of seniors.
 We're all going to get older, and we're all going to need to make accommodations for the conditions and diseases that afflict the aging.
 These newest developments in aging-in-place design will evolve over time and as the technology gets better.
 We're thrilled to be at the forefront of the aging-in-place design revolution.

 Thankfully, aging in place is now in vogue and more and more companies associated with home building are taking notice and designing their products with aging in place features in mind.
 While many of these features can be incorporated into the home building process - no threshold walk-in shower for example - other features like lower counter spaces and appliances are no longer considered out of the question or custom designed.